-In order to obtain a smooth learning curve with a maximum training size N{max} and test size T we take the following steps 10 times and average the resulting curves:
+In order to obtain a smooth learning curve with a maximum training size $N{\max}$ and test size T we perform the following steps 10 times and average the resulting curves.

-- (1) Draw an initial sample S{all} of size $N{\text{max}} + T$ from the original data set.
-(We choose the test size T to be between one-quarter and one-third of the original size of the dataset.) - (2) Split the set S{all} randomly into a test set S{test} of size T and keep the remaining N{max} observations as a data pool $S{\text{train-source}}$ for training samples. - (3) Set the initial training size N to approximately 5 times the number of parameters in the logistic model. - (4) Sample a training set S{train} with the current training size N from $S{\text{train-source}}$. - (5) Remove all data from the test set S{test} that have nominal values that did not appear in the training.
+- Draw an initial sample Sall of size Nmax + T from the original data set.
+(We choose the test size T to be between one-quarter and one-third of the original size of the dataset.) - (2) Split the set $S{\text{all}}$ randomly into a test set $S{\text{test}}$ of size T and keep the remaining $N{\text{max}}$ observations as a data pool $S{\text{train-source}}$ for training samples. - (3) Set the initial training size N to approximately 5 times the number of parameters in the logistic model. - (4) Sample a training set $S{\text{train}}$ with the current training size N from $S{\text{train-source}}$ - (5) Remove all data from the test set $S{\text{test}}$ that have nominal values that did not appear in the training set.
 Logistic regression requires the test set to contain only those nominal values that have seen been previously in the training set.
 If the training sample did not contain the value "blue" for the variable color, for example, logistic regression cannot estimate a parameter for this dummy variable and will produce an error message and stop execution if a test example with color = "blue" appears.
-In comparison C4.5 does some probability estimation based on the average of nodes on the path, for details see Quinlan (1993).
-We therefore remove all test examples that have new nominal values from S{test} and create $S{\text{test},\text{N}}$ for this particular N. The amount of data rejected in this process depends on the distribution of nominal values, and the size of the test and current training set.
-However, we usually lose less than 10% of our test set. - (6) Estimate all models on the training set S{train} and obtain their predictions for the current test set S{test,N} set and calculate the various evaluation criteria for all models.

-(7) Repeat steps 3 to 6 for increasing training size N up to N{max}
+In comparison C4.5 splits the example probabilistically, and sends weighted (partial) examples to descendent nodes; for details see Quinlan (1993).
+We therefore remove all test examples that have new nominal values from $S{\text{test}}$ and create $S{\text{test},N}$ for this particular N. The amount of data rejected in this process depends on the distribution of nominal values, and the size of the test and current training set.
+However, we usually lose less than 10% of our test set. - (6) Train all models on the training set Strain and obtain their predictions for the current test set Stest,N set.
+Calculate the various evaluation criteria for all models. - (7) Repeat steps 3 to 6 for increasing training size N up to $N{\text{max}}$

 All samples in the outlined procedure are drawn without replacement.
 After repeating these steps 10 times we have for each method and for each training-set size 10 observations of all evaluation criteria.
 The final learning curves of the algorithms in the plots connect the means of the replicated evaluation criteria values for each training-set size.
-We use the standard deviation of the replicated value as a measure of the inherent variability of each evaluation criterion across different training sets of the same size, constructing error bars at each training-set size representing \pm one standard deviation.
+We use the standard deviation of the replicated value as a measure of the inherent variability of each evaluation criterion across different training sets of the same size, constructing error bars at each trainingset size representing $\pm$ one standard deviation.
 In the evaluation we will consider two models as different for a particular training-set size if the mean for neither falls within the error bars of the other.

-We decided to estimate all models on the same training data in order to reduce variation in the performance measures due to sampling of the training data.
-Based on this argument we also use the same test set for all different trainingset sizes, as this decreases the variance and thereby increases the smoothness of the learning curve.
+We train all models on the same training data in order to reduce variation in the performance measures due to sampling of the training data.
+By the same argument we also use the same test set for all different training-set sizes (for each of the ten learning curves), as this decreases the variance and thereby increases the smoothness of the learning curve.